Responsible marketing & advertising

 Our restrictions apply to all forms of marketing and advertising to children, including packaging and labelling, TV and radio advertising, consumer promotions, in-store activities, PR materials, online activity (including both company-owned and third-party websites), social media and digital advertising, apps, online games and direct marketing.
 They also apply to all other forms of communication (like cartoon characters, product placements, advergaming, free gifts/toys and so on).

-To determine if ‘marketing communications’ are ‘directed to children’, we will take into account the placement (eg media audiences where 35% or more of the audience is under the age of 12) and the content of those communications.
+To determine if ‘marketing communications’ are ‘directed to children’, we will take into account the placement (for example, media audiences where 35% or more are under the age of 12) and the content of those communications.
 We don’t promote brands or products in primary schools.
 Only products meeting our HNS can use cartoon characters and celebrities, or participate in educational campaigns with specific agreement from school administrations.